 2) Wakefield Two-Way Immersion Academy

-Osborn has been so successful and popular, that last year a Spanish-English immersion program opened up at Wakefield as well.
-Priority will be given to children living within the Wakefield attendance area, but applications are open to the community.
+Osborn was so successful and popular, that two years ago a Spanish-English immersion program opened up at Wakefield as well.
+Priority is given to children living within the Wakefield attendance area, but applications are open to the community.

 3) Walnut Elementary Education Center